MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-topic-management-teams.md

 :::image type="content" source="media/topics-errors-teams.png" alt-text="The topics page identifies the number of errors in your topic.":::

 Select the error count to open the authoring canvas to where the first error is.
 Select **Topic checker** to see a list of the errors.
-Selecting each error goes directly to the error.
+Selecting an error in the topic checker takes you directly to the source of the error in the topic.

 :::image type="content" source="media/topics-checker-teams.png" alt-text="The topic checker is on the top navigation bar and shows all errors and warnings.":::